Advice

 Cheque or banker’s draft

-You could use a cheque, but they take time to clear, and the seller will want the funds to clear before giving you the car.
-As cheques can be used fraudulently, it’s also likely a seller will not want to use this as a form of payment.
+You could sign a cheque, though these take time to clear, and the seller will often want the funds to clear before giving you the car.

+As cheques can be used fraudulently, sellers may not want to use this as a form of payment.
 As a form of guarantee, you could give the seller a deposit, or leave proof of your name and address, such as utility bill, along with the cheque.
+If you do write a cheque, make sure it’s crossed and payable to the named recipient only.
 There’s also the option of a banker’s draft, which is guaranteed by a bank.
-However, they can also be faked, so it’s a good idea to go to the bank with the seller, so the funds can be drawn.
-A banker’s draft doesn’t clear immediately though, so again the seller will probably want to wait for the funds to clear before letting you drive away.
-Related: Sell your car with Auto Trader.
+Drafts can also be faked, so it’s a good idea to go to the bank with the seller, where the funds can be drawn.
+A banker’s draft doesn’t clear immediately, so again the seller will probably want to wait for the funds to clear before letting you drive away.

+As cheques can be used fraudulently, sellers may not want to use this as a form of payment.
 As a form of guarantee, you could give the seller a deposit, or leave proof of your name and address, such as utility bill, along with the cheque.
+If you do write a cheque, make sure it’s crossed and payable to the named recipient only.
 There’s also the option of a banker’s draft, which is guaranteed by a bank.
-However, they can also be faked, so it’s a good idea to go to the bank with the seller, so the funds can be drawn.
-A banker’s draft doesn’t clear immediately though, so again the seller will probably want to wait for the funds to clear before letting you drive away.
-Related: Sell your car with Auto Trader.
+Drafts can also be faked, so it’s a good idea to go to the bank with the seller, where the funds can be drawn.
+A banker’s draft doesn’t clear immediately, so again the seller will probably want to wait for the funds to clear before letting you drive away.